Parent Voice - Your thoughts on Seesaw (our remote learning platform) and the 2021 January - March National Lockdown

 ‘To maybe send e-certificates for good work stamps/awards to those remote learning’.

 We also think this is a good idea.
 A new reward system was set up for all the remote learners and the children in school to follow just after the lockdown was announced.
-We did not want to the children are home to be unable to receive good work stamps while the children in school would still be able to earn badges so we thought a different system for all during the lockdown would work best.
+We did not want to the children at home to be unable to receive good work stamps while the children in school would still be able to earn badges so we thought a different system for all during the lockdown would work best.
 All children, both in school and out, made their own reward chart to keep during the lockdown.
 The first reward assembly back once all the children were back in school celebrated the remote learners and all the golden stars that week were remote learners but having something emailed/attached on Seesaw during a potential future lockdown to those remote learners would be a good way to celebrate work.

 Thank you once again for all your support and to everyone who completed this survey.